Dosage Form: tablet, film coated

 Pregnancy Category D

 Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
 Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
 Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
-When pregnancy is detected, discontinue valsartan as soon as possible [see Use in Specific Populations (8.1).]
+When pregnancy is detected, discontinue Valsartan Tablets as soon as possible [see Use in Specific Populations (8.1)].

-Excessive hypotension was rarely seen (0.1%) in patients with uncomplicated hypertension treated with valsartan alone.
+Excessive hypotension was rarely seen (0.1%) in patients with uncomplicated hypertension treated with Valsartan Tablets alone.
 In patients with an activated renin-angiotensin system, such as volume- and/or salt-depleted patients receiving high doses of diuretics, symptomatic hypotension may occur.
-This condition should be corrected prior to administration of valsartan, or the treatment should start under close medical supervision.
+This condition should be corrected prior to administration of Valsartan Tablets, or the treatment should start under close medical supervision.

 If excessive hypotension occurs, the patient should be placed in the supine position and, if necessary, given an intravenous infusion of normal saline.
 A transient hypotensive response is not a contraindication to further treatment, which usually can be continued without difficulty once the blood pressure has stabilized.